You might lose out on an excellent opportunity to create synergy with direct mailing and digital marketing.

 2) Real Estate Direct Mail Preparation Phase: Your Marketing Material and Lead Capture System

-Since you need to give your target customers some contact information to reach you, you might also want to have a specific landing page or squeeze page ready for this direct mail campaign and ideally also already a marketing funnel.
+In that case, you might also want to have a specific landing page or squeeze page ready for this direct mail campaign and ideally already a marketing funnel.

 This will be for the people who don’t like to use the phone and check you out online.